 So how to avoid becoming those?
 We’ll try to share with you our experience doing backpacker in Thailand.
 How to spend less, completely enjoy the trip, and becoming friends with Thai people.

 1. Bring more money.
-Not only enough money, but make sure you got another saving beside single credit card or debit card you bring along the trip.
-Thailand is cheap and safe, that’s correct, but you need to prepare for everything.
+Not only “enough” money, but make sure you got another saving beside single credit card or debit card you bring along the trip.
+Thailand is cheap and safe, that’s correct, but you need to prepare for everything while traveling everywhere.
 This include travel insurance, if you feel that would be safer for you to travel around.
 How to define enough, we’ll share about living and another cost below.

 2. Plan your trip well.
 Itinerary is like your your bible for the trip.
 Well made itinerary will make you sure that you’ll get the best experience for your trip.
-This include planning from how to go from airport/bus/train station to your hotel, where do you wanna sleep, which spot you need to visit first,where to eat, how much, etc. And the key to well made itinerary is Google.
+This include planning from how to go from airport/bus/train station to your hotel, where do you wanna sleep, which spot you need to visit first, where to eat, how much, etc. And the key to well made itinerary is Google.
+Almost everything you need to find in Thailand can be found in Google.
 Find out there about everything you know for your trip, including distance between one place to another and how to reach it.
 Asking for facebook groups also good, but we prefer to avoid this to make our journey more challenging in finding our own way.

 3. Hotel is done, now to think how to travel inside the city, to visit one attraction to another.
 Outside Bangkok, motorbike is the best way to enjoy the whole trip.
 You can reach and stop everywhere easily.
 How to find them easily, as usual, use Google.
 Calculate the distance from the airport or station, or to the hotel as well.
 Although some hotels provide motorbike rent, just make sure you know other place where to rent if the hotel does not have any bike for rent.
 Our trick usually we try to find the closest motorbike rent from train/bus station.
 Arriving in the destination, usually we’ll go to rent the bike first, then after that we’ll go hotel.
 This is good option as you’ll get easier route to go back to the station where you’ll leave the city.
 Another tips, if possible, always make sure that the bike is in great condition before you take it out.
 Sometimes taking picture/video of the bike is good to prevent scam where owner will charge you more for damage that you don’t do it.
 Though kinda rare to find, checking again reputation of the owner in Google won’t cause you no harm.